mdlai/dsp/statistics/7-1-weight_vs_age.md

     return l
 ```

-Here's the correct plot of the birthweight percentiles versus bins of mothers ages.
+Here's the correct plot of the birth weight percentiles versus bins of mothers ages.
 It appears here that up to a certain point, around 35 mother's ages positively correlate to birth weight.
 But after 35 there is a negative correlation.

 ```python